 Shut everything down on your generator.
 That includes the power, the fuel valve, and the spark plug.
 Then take off the air filter assembly.
 Clamp the fuel line and detach the carburetor.
 You’ll need to unhook the wire spring and metal rod that attach to the throttle.
 Pliers are helpful here.

-Once the carburetor is off, you can spray down the outside with cleaning fluid.
+Once the carburetor is off, you can spray down the outside with carburetor cleaner.
 Then take it apart slowly.
-Take the time to lay out each piece on a cloth so you don’t lose track of anything.
+Take the time to lay out each piece on a cloth, so you don’t lose track of anything.
 Clean every surface with your spray, your brush, and your swab.
 Use the wire and some bursts of air from the spray bottle to clean out even the tiniest openings.

 Before you put the carburetor back together, wash your hands.
 You don’t want to put back any of the sludge you just cleaned off!
-Reassemble the carburetor and reattach all the components to your generator.
+Reassemble the carburetor, inspect it, and replace any damaged gaskets you noticed during disassembly.

 What If Your Generator Still Cuts Out?